An ideal proof for Fujisawa's result and its generalization: Introduction

 In this article we prove that the filtered morphism

-is indeed a filtered isomorphism in the filtered derived category ${\rm D}^+{\rm F}({\mab C}_X)$ without assuming that the irreducible components of $\os{\circ}{X}$ are proper nor K\"{a}hler (we assume only that the irreducible components of $\os{\circ}{X}$ are smooth) and without using any result on (generalized) mixed Hodge complex in \cite{fut}.
-(The theory of generalized mixed Hodge complex becomes unnecessary.)
+is indeed a filtered isomorphism in the filtered derived category ${\rm D}^+{\rm F}({\mab C}_X)$ without assuming that the irreducible components of $\os{\circ}{X}$ are proper nor K\"{a}hler (we assume only that the irreducible components of $\os{\circ}{X}$ are smooth) and without using any result on generalized mixed Hodge complex in \cite{fut}.
 Consequently we give a much simpler and algebraic proof of the isomorphism (\ref{ali:kcfcsx}) without the assumption in (\ref{thoe:fj}).
-In fact, we give the isomorphism at the level of the filtered complexes.
-Moreover we give a generalization of this result for certain coefficients as follows:
+In fact, we give the isomorphism at the level of the filtered complexes and we give a generalization of this result for certain coefficients as follows: